This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may result in legal action.

 Treatment depends on your blood sugar level.
 You may need any of the following:

 - Insulin helps to decrease the amount of sugar in your blood.
 You may need 1 or more shots of insulin each day.
 You or a family member will be taught how to give the insulin shots.
-Your caregiver will tell you how often you need to inject insulin each day.
+Your healthcare provider will tell you how often you need to inject insulin each day.
 He will also tell you how long you will need to take it.

 What are the risks of hyperglycemia?